curiousest/curiousest.github.io/_drafts/tabum/pomegranates.md

 "Those were inspired by real people and their real stories.
 It was so emotionally moving, I was touched.
 Until it wasn't anymore.
 The author's thought process and style (self-referential science fiction blog) is unrelatable, and that's ok.
 I was born of that necessity.
 I have you.
 You can make me relatable.
 Tolerance.
 Wide breadth of normal.
 He is ok too.
 Normal?...
 Ok."

+---

+"9, 10".

+He unplugs the IV drip.
+He removes the skullcap.
+The reality-amplifying drugs are wearing off, and his grip on the real-real fades back to day-to-day reality.
+The metronome and digital clock go silent with a command.
+He's free to improvise life again.
+Time for the second half of his show.

+He gets out of the dentist chair and walk over to his far less clinical casting booth.
+He sits on his chair and the connection to his livestream connects immediately.
+He checks his audience numbers - a couple million more than usual.
+Today's show is going on his greatest hits.
+He clears his throat.

+"Hey guys, how'd you like the haiku enlightenment mosaic this time?
+Pretty cool right.
+But what was up with the pomegranates, hey?"

+"Any pomegranate-lovers out there?
+The people I talk to are split.
+I once had some friends over and we ate a pomegranate.
+But it felt like it took forever - they swore up and down that we were eating the pomegranate for a lifetime.
+Each segment is a whole world to explore and every seed is a new destination.
+Then we ate an orange.
+Straightforward - each segment is a copy of the one before it.
+Both fruits took the same amount of time to eat, but it felt like the pomegranate so much longer.
+Why is that?
+The feeling of the passage of time is influenced by the number of memorable events that happen.
+Each segment and seed of a pomegranate is so visibly different.
+Pomegranates remind me that I have to go looking for the good kind of complexity in my life, otherwise my lifetime will fly by faster and faster."

-I love pomegranates.
+"Guys, I love pomegranates.
 I have love for so many things, and pomegranates are one of them.

-I eat a pomegranate every day with lunch.
-One day, I imagined what my life would be like if my purpose was,
+I even eat a pomegranate every day with lunch.
+Just yesterday, I imagined what my life would be like if my life purpose was,

 "I must eat a pomegranate every day for lunch."

+"Ok, you guys ready for this rant?
+It's a juicy one, so many events it'll feel like an eternity."

 Well if that's my purpose, I'm going to orient all my behaviour around that.
 I would think, "what would I do now, if I must forevermore eat a pomegranate every day for lunch?".
 If it's lunchtime, I'll surely eat a pomegranate.
 That's simple.

 I'm going to make sure I have pomegranates in stock at home.
 I'm going to make sure that my supply of pomegranates can't be interrupted.
 I'll go to a farm, guarantee supply.
 I'll go to a shipping company and guarantee shipping.
 But what if there's instability in weather, business, or shipping?
 I'll have to spread my risk, diversify across farms.
 I'll talk with nutritionists and doctors to figure out how to ensure my body can eat one every day under all circumstances.
 I can't be intoxicated or medicated around lunchtime.
 I must be physically able at lunchtime to eat a pomegranate under any circumstances, coma or apocalypse...
 At worst I'd need a feeding tube to pass blended pomegranate.
 It's scraping the bottom of the purpose, but it'd do in a pinch.

 All of this sounds like a lot of effort.
 It'd be *hard* to do by myself.
 It would be *easier* with others...
 Maybe it's too big a task for one person - maybe I *can't* do it alone.
 Yes, I *need* others to share this purpose.
 My purpose won't be realized without others.
 Who will I convert?
 Well, it's easier to convert people who already behave this way.
 I just have to find them and explain the purpose they're already pursuing, the belief they already hold.
+Any of you guys like pomegranates and want to join me on this?
 They will feel so relieved, they will be so grateful, to know that they were doing "the right thing" this whole time!
 And they just have to tweak a couple small things to follow the purpose to perfection.
 Following the purpose perfectly will bring them feelings of enlightenment and existential bliss.
 That proves there is no worthier purpose.

 I'll go look for people who eat lots of pomegranates.
 It's harder to convert people who don't eat pomegranates much, even harder to convert people who don't eat fruit.
 And of course, there are the heretics - those crazy people who either don't eat pomegranates or don't eat lunch.